Think-iT-Labs/aws-patterns-edc/README.md

 Use the HTTP proxy capability of the EDC connector to pull the data asset from the provider's public HTTP endpoint:

-* **Connector**: Company Y
+* **Connector**: company Y

 * **Request**: Initiate Transfer Process HTTP Proxy (Pull)

 * **Collection** Variables:
   * `CARBON_EMISSIONS_CONTRACT_AGREEMENT_ID`, ‒ The Contract Agreement ID from the contract negotiation step.

-You can check the status of the transfer process by using the `Get All Transfer Processes` request in the Company Y connector collection.
+You can check the status of the transfer process by using the `Get All Transfer Processes` request in the company Y connector collection.
 The transfer process should eventually reach the **Started** state.

 * `TRANSFER_PROCESS_ID` ‒ The ID of the transfer process is used in the next step to retrieve an access token.